 NB: Follow these instructions carefully! .... it is important to be logged in as root and important to generate the key without a password.

-We have for nodes to connect and make part of our security group.
-In my test cluster I have named these node1, node2, node3, node4.
-Each have the same admin username (kubeadmin) and password.
+node4.
+Each has the same admin username (kubeadmin) and password.
 The initial login is the same experience as connecting our local windows machine to the remote server.
-Initially you will get a security warning that you need to agree to, then you can login with the password.
+Initially, you will get a security warning that you need to agree to, then you can login with the password.

 Once logged in, as before, we need to elevate ourselves to the root user with

 sudo -s.
 Having done that, we are then going to use a simple Linux text editor called '

 nano' to edit the file that handles authentication of other machines trying to connect to it 'authorized_keys' which is located in the '/root/.ssh' folder.

 The full command calls the text editor with a parameter of the file you wish to open in edit mode.